 Hosting your own Halloween party?
-Even ghosts & ghouls should follow simple cooking for groups – food safety rules.
+Even ghosts and ghouls should follow simple food safe cooking rules for groups.

 A popular way to celebrate holidays or any party occasion is to cook a lot of food and invite friends and family.
 However, this type of food service – where foods are left out for long periods – leaves the door open for uninvited guests – bacteria that cause foodborne illness.
 Festive times for giving and sharing should not include sharing foodborne illness.